Close

 opens in a new windowkindles opens in a new windownooks opens in a new windowebookss opens in a new windowgoogle plays

-Place holder of - 77Meet this fall’s #FearlessWomen!
+opens in a new windowImage Place holder of - 38Meet this fall’s #FearlessWomen!
 These are the authors who are shaping new blockbuster worlds—and re-shaping our own.
 Highlighting major titles from bestselling authors V. E. Schwab, K Arsenault Rivera, Nancy Kress as well as titles from acclaimed and debut authors such as S.L.
 Huang, Fran Wilde, and Mirah Bolender we think you’ll love the stories these #FearlessWomen have to tell.

 This free #FearlessWomen Sampler features the first 20 to 30 pages from each of the following titles: